Soccer-EU countries sing UEFA's praises in rebuff to Super League

 Malta's lawyer took a pop at the Super League.

-"The Super League only took into account the narrow interests of its clubs, it ignores the open nature of competition based on merits," its lawyer Andria Buhagiar said.
+"The Super League only took into account the narrow interests of its clubs, it ignores the open nature of competition based on merits," Andria Buhagiar said.

 Romania's lawyer said the case was an existentialist one.

-"This cartel cannot co-exist with the organisation of UEFA and FIFA without leading to the certain death of open competition," its lawyer Emilia Gane said.
+"This cartel cannot co-exist with the organisation of UEFA and FIFA without leading to the certain death of open competition," Emilia Gane said.

 The European Commission, which acts as the competition enforcer in the 27-country bloc, took a more nuanced stand, saying there should be checks and balances on monopoly power.

-"The exercise of regulatory functions must be subject to limits, obligations and control to prevent such bodies from distorting competition," its lawyer Carlos Urraca Caviedes.
+"The exercise of regulatory functions must be subject to limits, obligations and control to prevent such bodies from distorting competition," its lawyer Carlos Urraca Caviedes said.

-He said the European Sports Model was one way to run a sport but alternative governing bodies could be another.
+He added that the European Sports Model was one way to run a sport but alternative governing bodies could be another.

 "It does not seem sanctions excluding players from participating in UEFA, FIFA are necessary or proportionate to protect those principles," he said.

-The Court will issue its ruling next year.
+Court Advocate General Athanasios Rantoswill give a non-binding opinion on Dec.
+15. The Court, which usually follows four out of five such recommendations, will rule next year.
 The case is C333/21 European Superleague Company.

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))